ne1s0n/bioinformateachers/posts/polyploid_reading_list.md

 # All things polyploid

-This is a (aperiodically updated) reading list where I put articles, posts and notes on the topic of polyploid SNP calling and genomic predictions.
-Contributions are welcome.
+This is a (aperiodically updated) reading list where I put scientific papers on the topic of polyploid SNP calling and genomic predictions.

+For each entry I try to paste the most interesting bits, either for future reference or just so that I can recall what the paper is about.
+The number in square brackets is the year of publication.

+Contributions are welcome :)

 * [2020] [Evaluation of variant calling tools for large plant genome re-sequencing](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-020-03704-1)
   * Methodology review
   * "Based on the concordance and receiver operating characteristic (ROC), the Samtools/mpileup variant calling tool with BWA-mem mapping of raw sequence reads outperformed other tests"
 * [2022] [Alfalfa genomic selection for different stress-prone growing regions](https://acsess.onlinelibrary.wiley.com/doi/full/10.1002/tpg2.20264)
+  * Genomic regressions, comparing several representations of the same genotypes: diploid call, tetraploid call, allele ratios (i.e. A/(A+a) )
   * In-house pipeline:
   	* align, filtering -> dDocent
   	* variant calling -> freebayes ("naive" config just to obtain allele counts)
  	* filters: biallelic SNPs only, minimum depth of 6 or 20 reads -> bcftools
   	* actual calling -> updog R package
-  * using also allele ratios for predictions, i.e. A/(A+a)
 * [2018] [Development and Applications of a High Throughput Genotyping Tool for Polyploid Crops: Single Nucleotide Polymorphism (SNP) Array](https://www.frontiersin.org/articles/10.3389/fpls.2018.00104/full)
-	* review, nice intro on the polyploid topic (history, role in agriculture, neopolyploids), problems with SNP discovery, features of SNP array technology
+	* review, nice intro on the polyploid topic (history, role in agriculture, neopolyploids), problems with SNP discovery, features of SNP array technology, Illumina vs. Affymetrix comparison
+	* table with all the available (at the time) SNP array for polyploid species
 	* "Ploidy is a significant factor impacting SNP qualities and validation rates of SNP markers in SNP arrays...
 This review presents a complete overview of SNP array development and applications in polypoid crops, which will benefit the research in molecular breeding and genetics of crops with complex genomes"
+	* "There are two types of SNPs: transition SNPs such as A/G, T/C, and transversion SNPs such as A/T, C/G, A/C, and T/G. For SNP array development, the transition SNP type is preferred and transversion SNPs, INDELs, or multiple allelic SNPs are typically excluded (Bianco et al., 2016; Clarke et al., 2016).
+Particularly, A/T or C/G SNPs are eliminated, as these types require two probes, while other SNP types require just one probe for genotyping"
+	* "So far, there are two software, fitTetra and ClusterCall, written for tetraploids, which can call five genotypes.
+Another software, SuperMASSA, was written for all ploidies (so far only successfully reported in sugarcane)." (for array data only?)

-## To be investigated
+## To be investigated (stuff that I haven't read, yet)

 * [2015] [Polyploidy and genome evolution in plants](https://www.sciencedirect.com/science/article/pii/S0959437X15001185?casa_token=LAet5jlt-KgAAAAA:5BZNAFkkq4ij0kGhz4VUzrxhbzfUSY8L9pns29BHQJ_ha9avGT0bkZtCM2xEDevuBgtw_1sh8ns)
 * [2022] [A joint learning approach for genomic prediction in polyploid grasses](https://www.nature.com/articles/s41598-022-16417-7)